United States S-class submarine: Design and construction

-In 1923, USS S-1 experimented with a float plane (an idea the Japanese would later adopt).
-A cylindrical hangar was installed on the after deck to house a single Martin MS-1 float plane.
+In 1923, S-1 experimented with a Martin MS-1 seaplane, an idea the Japanese would later adopt.
+A cylindrical hangar was installed on the after deck to house a single Martin MS-1 seaplane.
 Tests showed the concept to be unworkable, and the equipment was subsequently removed.
 The hangar was later reused and rebuilt as the prototype for the McCann Rescue Chamber, a diving bell for rescuing crewmen from sunken submarines.

 Service

+Between the Wars

-The first two boats completed by EB were the S-1 at Quincy and the S-30 at San Francisco.
+The first two boats completed by EB were S-1 at Quincy and S-30 at San Francisco.
 During builder's sea trials both boats experienced severe torsional drive train vibrations during their required high-speed runs.
 The vibrations were so bad that both engines on both submarines were completely wrecked.
-Subsequent investigation showed that the crankshafts of the NELSECO 8-EB-15 engines (built by an Electric Boat subsidiary) were of an insufficient diameter, and thus were not stiff enough to resist the power stroke of each cylinder/piston as it fired, resulting in excessive torsional twisting.
-This was a serious deficiency, and it threw the EB production process into chaos.
+Subsequent investigation showed that the crankshafts of the NELSECO 8-EB-15 diesel engines were of an insufficient diameter, and were not stiff enough to resist the power stroke of each cylinder/piston as it fired, resulting in excessive torsional twisting.
+This was a serious deficiency, and a severe setback for EB production.
 Some boats lingered incomplete at the builder's yards, while others limped along at reduced power until a fix could be implemented.
 Eventually, the Navy Department, faced with the prospect of having a majority of the S-class being unable to meet its desired operational parameters, acquired additional funding for EB to rebuild the engines with a crankshaft of increased diameter.
 This solved the torsional vibration problem, but the rebuild work considerably delayed the delivery of the EB boats to the Navy, resulting in average build times exceeding 4 1/2 years.
 Once the engine problem was resolved, the EB boats turned in excellent service to the USN, with many serving until the end of WWII.

-The boats built to the BuC&R design by Portsmouth and Lake used a Bureau built MAN diesel engine, or in the case of Lake a 2-cycle or 4-cycle Busch-Sulzer engine.
-These engine types, while still suffering from design and engineering problems inherent in all early diesel engines, were much more reliable than the NELSECO engines used by EB and they turned in acceptable performance throughout their service lives.
+The boats built to the BuC&R design, by Portsmouth and Lake, used a Bureau built MAN diesel engine, or in the case of Lake, a 2-cycle or 4-cycle Busch-Sulzer engine.
+These engine types, while still suffering from design and engineering problems inherent in all early diesel engines, were much more reliable than the NELSECO engines, used by EB, and they turned in acceptable performance throughout their service lives.

 World War II service

-At the entry of the United States into World War II in December 1941, the S-class submarines ranged in age from 16 to 21 years.
-While the US Navy had two older classes of submarines at that time (the O and R classes originally commissioned in 1918 and 1919), the S-class was the oldest class of submarine (possibly in the world) to be used in combat operations.
+At the entry of the United States into World War II, in December 1941, the S-class submarines ranged in age from 16 to 21 years.
+While the US Navy had two older classes of submarines at that time, the O and R classes, originally commissioned in 1918 and 1919, the S-class was the oldest class of submarine, possibly in the world, to be used in combat operations.